w3c-ccg/vc-examples/plugfest-2020/README.md

 #### Issue Credential HTTP API

 1. The Issuer's Issue Credential HTTP API MUST return a 201 HTTP response status code after successful credential issuance.
 2. The Issuer's Issue Credential HTTP API MUST require `"credential"` in the body of the POST request.
-The field `"credential"` MUST be conformant to [Verifiable Claims Data Model and Representations 1.0](https://www.w3.org/2017/05/vc-data-model/CGFR/2017-05-01/).
+The field `"credential"` MUST be conformant to [Verifiable Credentials Data Model 1.0](https://www.w3.org/TR/vc-data-model/).
 3. The Issuer's Issue Credential HTTP API MUST support the issuance of credentials with at least 2 different DID methods as the `"issuer"` on a Verifiable Credential.
 4. The Issuer's Issue Credential HTTP API MUST return a 400 HTTP response status code when the request is rejected.
 5. The Issuer's Issue Credential HTTP API MUST reject if the value of `"credential.issuer"` or `"credential.issuer.id"` in the body of the POST request is not a DID.